Sustainability & environmental management

 When you return to work, PeopleHR will automatically create a return to work form.

+Throughout any period of long-term absence, we will continue to have regular check-ins with you.
+This will help us to keep in touch during a difficult time, and ensure we’re able to fully support your return to work.
 During any period of long-term absence, you’re required to attend any welfare meetings scheduled.
 These are to discuss your current health, how long you expect to be absent from work and what steps, if any, we can take to help with your return.
-We may also ask for medical certificates during long periods of time off.

 Absence and termination of employment